The Return Of Freda Danby

 On 8th September the President of the Ukraine, Viktor Yushchenko, sacks his government.

-Faria Alam, the former Football Association secretary, who claimed that she was unfairly dismissed following her affair with the England Manager Sven Goran Eriksson, loses her employment tribunal claim for compensation.
+On 9th September former Football Association secretary Faria Alam, who had claimed that she was unfairly dismissed following her affair with the England Manager Sven Goran Eriksson, loses her employment tribunal case for compensation.

 Thousands gather in Trafalgar Square on 13th September to celebrate the England cricket team's victory in the Ashes Test series.
 Two days later Marc Quinn's controversial statue of a disabled woman, Alison Lapper Pregnant, is unveiled in Trafalgar Square.